 Everything pointed to a major event.
 The Mounties don’t call in their communications officer to comment on something minor.

-I now realize that the RCMP were also buying time … sombre officers were on the phone trying to reach next of kin.
-That has to be one very, very tough job.
+I now realize that the RCMP were also buying time … sombre officers were working the phones trying to reach next of kin.
+That has to be one very tough job.

 It was late in the afternoon, I was writing yet another dispatch and munching on a burger at the same time.